spartas/fbk_utils/README.md

 	_sanitize with the source from the local cache.
 Tread carefully when using the hybrid output, because it doesn't work well and should be re-written.

+* fbk_scrape_likes_3.py

+	Adds "like" data to the local db.
+This is a separate table that includes post_id and user_id.
+	NOTE: In order for this data to be generated, fbk_fetch_3 must be run first.

 Data
 ----